 }, array_keys($optsdesc));

-// Parse the command line parameters.
+// Parse the command line arguments.

 $options = getopt("", $longopts);

-// Check whether the required parameters are configured.
+// Check if required arguments are missing.

 foreach ($optsdesc as $key => $value) {